neptuwunium/posts/markdown/2024-06-22-0436A-linux-gaming-notes.md

 #### (Pre-Emptive Workaround) Black Screen/GPU crash on launch since Title Update 1

-Monster Hunter Wilds announced that it's updating DirectStorage.
+Monster Hunter Wilds announced that it's updating DirectStorage in it's "Free Title Update 1".
-It's currently on version 1.2.2, the only other version is 1.2.3 which causes a GPU crash on Mesa on some systems at the time of writing.
+It's currently on version 1.2.2, the only newer version is 1.2.3 which causes a GPU crash on Mesa on some systems at the time of writing.

 If this behavior still happens on release, the only solution is to roll back to [DirectStorage 1.2.2](https://www.nuget.org/packages/Microsoft.Direct3D.DirectStorage/1.2.2).
 The direct link to the nupkg is [here](https://www.nuget.org/api/v2/package/Microsoft.Direct3D.DirectStorage/1.2.2).

 Extract the nupkg as a zip file, and copy `native/bin/x64/dstorage.dll` and `native/bin/x64/dstoragecore.dll` to the game installation directory.

-Using `~/.steam/root/steamapps` as an example install library, using 7zip on the command line:
+Using `~/.steam/root/steamapps` as an example install library, using p7zip on the command line:

 ```sh
 cd ~/Downloads